 So stinking cute and so simple!
 I definitely will be tossing these into the boy’s lunchboxes this season!

 How kid friendly can you get, right?
-Strawberry, grape, banana – this would be a fun side to a healthy breakfast!
+Strawberry, grape, banana – this would be a fun side to a healthy breakfast for kids!

 I do this all the time but I love that this version uses a ribbon to make the scarf!
 If you’re lazy like me (oops) just use permanent marker for it all.